marcanalella/remida/index.md

       - title: Listen to the Clients
         image: images/icons8-listen-80.png
         content: |-
           One of the most important things for us is to listen carefully to the requirements of our clients.
-We design for you and not for us!
       - title: Creative Solutions
         image: images/icons8-light-80.png
         content: |-